 Phase 5 — Frontend Interface¶

-This section documents the user-facing interface and how each screen maps to backend/database operations.
+This section documents the user-facing interface and how each screen maps to the Supabase prototype features and the MySQL-backed CS340 demo layer.

 1. Frontend Goals¶

 The frontend is designed to be clear, fast, and task-oriented.
-Core goals:
+It serves two audiences at once:

 - Simple CRUD flows for family and medical data